ataipek35/DSA210-PROJECT/README.md

 This result also suggests that monetary spending alone may not fully explain addiction-risk and likely interacts with social features, game design, or player motivations.

+## Summary of Hypothesis Testing

+Both tests produced positive correlations, indicating that:

+- higher daily playtime

+- higher monthly spending

+are both associated with higher loss-of-control behaviors.

+These findings justify collecting more data in the future or expanding the model using additional variables such as:

+- social pressure,

+- missed event anxiety,

+- difficulty stopping,

+- interference with daily life.